Justatine/Expense-Tracker/README.md

 Changes on the migration part would be in this [Documentation](https://orm.drizzle.team/kit-docs/upgrade-21#how-to-migrate-to-0210).\
 Important: Refere to my drizzle.config.ts file for updated reference.\
 Commands to Remember:\
-__npx vercel__ - Deploys your project to Vercel\\
+__npx vercel__ - Deploys your project to Vercel\
-_vercel env pull .env.local_ - Pulls environment variables from Vercel and stores them in a local .env.local file.
+__vercel env pull .env.local__ - Pulls environment variables from Vercel and stores them in a local .env.local file.
 \
-_npm i drizzle-orm_ - Installs the Drizzle ORM library    \
+__npm i drizzle-orm__ - Installs the Drizzle ORM library\

-_npm i @vercel/postgres_ - Installs Vercel’s PostgreSQL client to manage and connect to PostgreSQL databases in serverless environments.\
+__npm i @vercel/postgres__ - Installs Vercel’s PostgreSQL client to manage and connect to PostgreSQL databases in serverless environments.\

-_npm i -D drizzle-kit_ - Installs Drizzle Kit as a development dependency, a tool used for database migrations and schema generation\
+__npm i -D drizzle-__ - Installs Drizzle Kit as a development dependency, a tool used for database migrations and schema generation\

-_npx drizzle-kit generate_ -.Automatically generates database schema and migration files using Drizzle Kit.\
+__npx drizzle-kit generate__ -.Automatically generates database schema and migration files using Drizzle Kit.\

-_npx tsx scripts/migrate.ts_ - Executes the TypeScript script for running database migrations.\
+__npx tsx scripts/migrate.ts__ - Executes the TypeScript script for running database migrations.\

-_npx tsx scripts/seed.ts_ - Executes the TypeScript script for seeding the database with initial data.
+__npx tsx scripts/seed.ts__ - Executes the TypeScript script for seeding the database with initial data.\

-\
-_npx drizzle-kit push_ - Pushes your database migrations to the remote database, applying any new changes to the schema.\
+__npx drizzle-kit push__ - Pushes your database migrations to the remote database, applying any new changes to the schema.\